-Yemen crisis: Who is fighting whom?
+Yemen crisis: Why is there a war?

 - Rebel infighting leaves Sanaa more divided than ever

-What's been the impact on civilians?
+What's been the human cost?

-Civilians have borne the brunt of the fighting and repeatedly been the victims of what UN Human Rights Council has called "unrelenting violations of international humanitarian law".
+In short, the situation in Yemen is, the UN says, the world's worst man-made humanitarian disaster.

-At least 5,558 civilians were killed and 9,065 injured between March 2015 and 14 December 2017, according to the UN.
-Saudi-led coalition air strikes were the leading cause of overall civilian casualties.
+Well over half of the dead and wounded have been caused by Saudi-led coalition air strikes.

-The destruction of civilian infrastructure and restrictions on food, medicine and fuel imports have also caused what the UN has "catastrophic" humanitarian situation.
+According to the UN Human Rights Council, civilians have repeatedly been the victims of "unrelenting violations of international humanitarian law".

 About 75% of the population - 22.2 million people - are in need of humanitarian assistance, including 11.3 million people in acute need who urgently require immediate assistance to survive - an increase of 1 million since June 2017.